List of Star Trek: Lower Decks characters: Mariner

 Beckett Mariner Freeman (voiced by Tawny Newsome) is a human ensign aboard the U.S.S.
 Cerritos and the daughter of Captain Freeman.
 Newsome described the character as irreverent and a rule-breaker, though she is actually "very good at all things Starfleet, she just doesn't care" and has been demoted several times.
 Newsome added that Mariner "just wants to ride her skateboard and eat her piece of pizza in peace, man."
 Mike McMahan confirmed that Captain Amina Ramsey was her former lover at Starfleet Academy.
 The namesake for Mariner is McMahan's own sister, Beckett Mariner McMahan.
-In June 2019, Mike McMahan, the series and character creator, hinted that Lower Decks would feature mainly original characters.
+In June 2019, McMahan hinted that Lower Decks would feature mainly original characters.
 The next month, Tawny Newsome was cast as Beckett Mariner, one of those new characters.
 As for the second season, McMahan also felt the writers did not adequately address LGBTQ characters and relationships in the first season, especially since it was their intention to portray Mariner as bisexual which is never made explicit.
 He said the second season would address this better.
 Sometime between the end of Season 2 and Season 3 she begins a relationship with Andorian officer Jennifer Sh'reyan.
 However, they break up due to a misunderstanding during Mariner's unauthorized interview with Victoria Nuzé.
 In the end of the Season 3 finale, Mariner shows no signs of getting back with Jennifer.
 In season 4, Mariner was promoted to Lieutenant Jr. Grade.

-Furthermore, for much of the first season, when production was impacted due to the COVID-19 pandemic, Newsome recorded her lines in a recording studio set up at her house.
-Newsome began recording voice overs for the season in early June, in a recording studio which was not possible in the previous season due to the COVID-19 pandemic.
+For much of the first season, when production was impacted due to the COVID-19 pandemic, Newsome recorded her lines in a recording studio set up at her house.
+Newsome began recording voice overs for the season in early June, in a recording studio which was not possible in the previous season due to the pandemic.
 She was unable to record with Quaid, as she did on the first season, due to his commitments filming The Boys.